e4och/js-101/README.md

 ```

->**Notice the difference between the code which uses constructors and the one
+>**Notice the difference between the code that uses constructors and the one
 >without using constructors.
-Using constructors allow us to write code without
+Using constructors will allow us to write code without
->duplication and overall improves readability of the code.**
+>duplication and overall improve the readability of the code.**

 ## Digging deeper into the “This” keyword concept